roman-yagodin/PlaneShift.SkinTools/README.md

 ```

-This one will generate `buddy.xml.html` file, which can be opened in any browser (`xml-stylesheet` reference don't needed).
+This one will generate `buddy.xml.html` file with `paws-default.xslt` transform.
+Generated HTML file can be opened in any browser (no `xml-stylesheet` entry is needed).

 ## Validation